Thornton Township High School: History

 The site for Thornton Township High School was decided by a special election on May 28, 1898, where Harvey was selected over Dolton by a 1,504 to 1,123 vote, with the estimate of the school's cost being $40,000.
 Oscar L. Murray was the architect of the building whose cost by October 1898 was $35,000, and was planned that included physical and biological laboratories, a library, gymnasium, a 280-seat assembly room, and bicycle/lunch rooms.

 By May 1899, the plans had been firmed up to include a two-story structure with basement, with an interior to be finished in red oak.
 Heat would be provided by steam, with electric fans and an automated clock and signal system.
 The main floor assembly room was expanded to seat 700.
 Construction was set to begin in June, with completion in October.
 The original building was located at 154th Street and Columbia Avenue.

 In 1913, Thornton was one of nine schools, and the only south suburban school, invited to found what became the Suburban League, which mostly consisted of schools like Thornton which had formerly been members of the Cook County High School League.
+Thornton Junior College, now spun off and renamed South Suburban College, was organized in 1927.

 In 1928, 16-year-old Betty Robinson (between her Junior and Senior years at Thornton) not only won the very first Olympic gold medal awarded to a woman in the 100 meters (at the 1928 Summer Olympics in Amsterdam), but set a world record which stood until 1932.